codxbrexx/FocusMaster/frontend/maintenance.md

 phone responsive a nd its shows small text  ite phone  and other  component and  add the responsiveness of whole project

+date are not updated in the kanban board
+pomodoro timer are not able to save to increaswe time setting time + botton are not responsive clock in out are not shows working

 # sportify
 sportify api connect  on the pomodoro tab  show like card and controled the sportify music